UNITED NATIONS COMMAND – REAR

 When UNC Headquarters moved from Tokyo to Seoul in 1957, UNC-Rear Headquarters took over management of UN-designated bases and UNC operations in Japan, as well as maintenance of key relationships with relevant government offices.
 UNC-Rear continues its operations today in support of peace in Northeast Asia, conducting the functions of UNC in Japan to ensure the Agreement continues to provide a vehicle for Sending State contributions to the UNC mission.
 UNC-Rear supports the transit and operation of UNC sending states' forces through Japan during the Armistice at designated UNC facilities.
 There are seven bases currently designated as UNC facilities in Japan, which fly the UN flag.

 General Headquarters United Nations command (UNC) was established in Tokyo, under the command of General Douglas MacArthur following United Nations Security Council resolution 84 (UNSCR 84), being passed.
 The primary purpose of UNC was to provide command and control for the UN Forces involved in the Korean War.
-When Japan regained sovereignty in September 1951, the "Treaty of San Francisco" included notes which detailed that Japan would permit the continued support of UN Forces in Japan in support of the defense of the Republic of Korea.
+When Japan signed the San Francisco Peace Treaty in September 1951, the "Treaty of San Francisco" there was also an exchange of notes would permit the continued support of UN Forces in Japan in support of the defense of the Republic of Korea.

-On 19 February 1954, these notes were formalized and several of the UN Sending States and Japan, signed an agreement regarding United Nations Forces in Japan.
+On 19 February 1954, these exchange-of-notes were formalized and several of the UN Sending States and Japan, signed a Status of Forces agreement (SOFA).